simple-acme/simple-acme/README.md

 # simple-acme
-A simple cross platform ACME client for Windows - for use with Let's Encrypt.
+A simple cross platform ACME client - for use with Let's Encrypt.
 Forked from [win-acme](http://github.com/win-acme/win-acme).
 Please check our [website](https://simple-acme.com/) for an up-to-date overview, documentation and downloads and don't forget to leave a ★ above!

 ![Screenshot](https://simple-acme.com/assets/screenshot.png)